kalisio/k-rte/README.md

 * the `units` job scrapes the available production units according a specific cron expression.
 By default, every day at midnight.
 * the `generation` job scrapes the generation data according a specific cron expression.
 By default every hour.

-As the RTE API does not provide the location of the production units, the default `units` job simply read data from an input file providing plant location (taken from https://github.com/ewoken/nuclear-monitor), assuming all production units of the plant have the same location.
+As the RTE API does not provide the location of the production units, the default `units` job simply read data from input files providing plant location and associated production units (taken from https://github.com/ewoken/nuclear-monitor), assuming all production units of the plant have the same location.
 You can update the file whenever production units are updated.
 If you have a better source of production units locations you should customise the job to use it.

 ## Configuration